 4) Happily Married Parents = Happy Marriages

 This one is, admittedly, not a particularly scary divorce fact.
 If your parents were happily married, statistically speaking, your likelihood of divorce drops.
-Watching a successful marriage not only shows you firsthand that it’s possible, but it also provides ways to make things work.
+Watching a successful marriage not only shows you firsthand that it’s possible, but it also provides a roadmap to making things work.

 No one ever said being married was going to be easy, but it’s nice to have examples of how to push forward and deal with conflict in constructive ways.
 Think of your childhood as an education on how to be married.